 One of the best ways to get information today is through social media.
 Unfortunately, it can be tough to search through all of the different information to find exactly what you are looking for and make sure that it is reliable.
 As a basketball player or coach, it is no different.

 That is why we have decided to put together a list of some of the best social media basketball resources out there today (Twitter and Facebook).
-This will hopefully help to give you a great starting point to figuring out what you are looking for, and what resources will best fit you.
+Hopefully, this will give you a great starting point to figuring out what you are looking for and what resources will best fit you.

-One of the biggest keys to developing as a basketball player is to make sure that you are taking care of your body, and spending the needed time on recovery.
+One of the biggest keys to developing as a basketball player is to make sure that you are taking care of your body and spending the needed time on recovery.
 These guys are dedicated to posting tips about different healthy tips for recovery, physical improvement, and more.

-Coach Adams is a basketball skill development coach located in North Carolina and he is dedicated to helping basketball players get better.
-You can trust what he posts because he has a great basketball training background, and has worked with some really high level basketball players.
+Coach Adams is a basketball skill development coach located in North Carolina, and he is dedicated to helping basketball players get better.
+You can trust what he posts because he has a great basketball training background and has worked with some really high-level basketball players.

 Shot Science Hoops

 If you are looking for basketball shooting tips and updates on what is going on in the current basketball community (NBA, College, Etc.), you need to checkout Shot Science.
 They do a great job of breaking down shooting techniques and giving some great shooting tips.

 It is always great to hear and learn from basketball coaches that have years of experience and have been through countless learning situations.
 This is a great account to follow if you are a player, coach, or just a fan of the game.

 Bob is the women’s coach at Texas A & M University.
 He is full of great coaching information and is a resource that every basketball coach should take advantage of.
 Whether it is quality basketball quotes or updates from what is happening in the basketball community, he does a great job keeping you up to date.

 Basketball skill development coach Drew Hanlen manages this account.
 He does a great job of keeping you up to date on what is going on in the basketball world and provides some quality training tips as well.